Alexiad: Representations of gender

+Women of the aristocracy had more opportunities to pursue higher education, in comparison to those of humble origins, whose education was mainly learning to write and read, memorizing psalms and studying the scriptures.
+Some female aristocrats had an interest in literature and would be praised for their depth of knowledge by contemporary writers.
+Despite that, Komnene's high education and expertise in secular literature – the study of which was typically discouraged – remained exceptional.

 In the Alexiad, Anna Komnene portrays gender and gender stereotypes in an unusual way.
 Like her male counterparts, she characterizes women along the typical stereotypes, such as being "liable to tears and as cowardly in the face of danger".
 Despite this, women in the Alexiad never cry, with the exception of Alexios' funeral, during which grief is the appropriate cultural response.
-Likewise, none of the female characters act in a cowardly way.
+None of the female characters act in a cowardly way.
 She points to her own gender in a similar way when mentioning her own tears while writing certain events.
-Immediately, however, she informs the reader that she will stop crying in order to properly return to her duty of history, an episode which she repeats twice in the narrative.
-By so doing, she shows a desire to control aspects that are, for her culture, feminine.
-Overall, however, Anna concerns herself primarily with intellect, which she attributes to both men and women, and allows for women to actively break out of societal gender roles in the Alexiad.
-Her personal attitudes, along with the lack of comparable sources from female authors in that era, make the Alexiad considered by some a poor source to use when gauging how average women in Byzantium felt about the First Crusade.
+Immediately she informs the reader that she will stop crying properly to return to her duty of history, an episode which she repeats twice in the narrative.
+She shows a desire to control aspects that are, for her culture, feminine.
+Anna concerns herself primarily with intellect, which she attributes to men and women.
+Her attitudes, along with the lack of comparable sources from female authors in that era, make the Alexiad considered by some a poor source to use when gauging how average women in Byzantium felt about the First Crusade.